-No matter the season in India you need to be prepared for all type of weather because India exhibits a variety of climates in different parts around the country.
+No matter the season in India you need to be prepared for all type of weather because India exhibits a variety of climates in different parts of the country.
 In summers you need clothes with cotton fabric.

 The stores in India sell the traditional wear for women called Kurti (a long tunic) pair it with jeans, trousers or leggings.
 It is a comfortable outfit to be in all over India, in winter couple the Kurtis with jeans and layers of clothing like cardigans and sweaters.

 You can also choose jeans and t-shirts, but the more you dress like local, the less trouble you will get into.
 Guys can wear t-shirts and jeans, but sometimes when the heat is too much, you can wear shorts.

 India is a land of diversity, and such is the case with languages here as well.
 In different states, there are various languages used as a mode of communication.
 But you need not worry as English will help you get around in all the touristy places.
 But it will be better if you learn few Hindi phrases.

 The rupee is the currency used in India.
 You can change your money at the airport or banks.
 SBI (STATE BANK OF INDIA) and ICICI Bank have ATMs around the country which accept international cards at a nominal charge.

 There are a variety of notes and coins in India.
 But make sure you have the 5 rupee coin and ten rupee notes in abundance.
 It helps you to get around on a bus and have some drink.
 Next in the range of notes are 50, 100 and 500 and 2000.
 All the old 500 and 1000 rupee notes are banned in India since November 9, 2016.
 Do not let anyone trick you into accepting those.

 Like the languages, Indian cuisine also has a type of diversity which is unrivaled.
 You must think Indian food spicy but think again, the food from Gujarat is mildly spicy whereas the food from South India is laden with coconut and five spices.